jwri211/PrivacyAct/PrivacyChecklist.md

 ### Principle 4 - Manner of collection of personal information
-- [ ] Are you gaining the information legally?
+- [x] Are you gaining the information legally?
-- [ ] Are you gaining the information in a fair and unintrusive manner?
+- [x] Are you gaining the information in a fair and unintrusive manner?

 <details>
 <summary>More information</summary>

-> *Software is not allowed to gain personal information through hacking or the use of malware, or against the permissions or knowledge of the owner.*
+> *Software is not allowed to gain personal information through hacking, the use of malware, or against the permissions or knowledge of the owner.*

 </details>

 ### Principle 5 - Storage and security of personal information
-- [ ] Is a users personal account password protected against unauthorised access?
+- [x] Is a users personal account password protected against unauthorised access?
 Can you enforce a string password, make the user use different symbols and numbers?
-- [ ] Are there firewalls and antivirus measures in place to guard against malicious code and attacks?
+- [x] Are there firewalls and antivirus measures in place to guard against malicious code and attacks?

 <details>
 <summary>More information</summary>